NervanaSystems/ngraph-python/doc/source/autodiff.rst

 where we use :math:`\overline{t}` to denote the adjoint we are accumulating for :math:`t`.

-We use method 2 so that we only need to perform the multiplication once.
+We use the second method so that we only need to perform the multiplication once.
 Compare this with :math:`t_m=t_a+t_b` with derivative :math:`dt_a+dt_b`.
-If there are two uses of the value, using approach 2 requires allocating and initializing an array for the adjoint (we could have the first update perform the initialization), followed by one addition to the adjoint, and then two additions as the adjoint is passed to the next level, while approach 1 requires four additions to the adjoints at the next level, but no additional storage.
+If there are two uses of the value, using the second approach requires allocating and initializing an array for the adjoint (we could have the first update perform the initialization), followed by one addition to the adjoint, and then two additions as the adjoint is passed to the next level.
+The first approach requires four additions to the adjoints at the next level, but no additional storage.